jkleiber/gtddp_drone/README.md

 Note that while changing the arguments in the launch files removes the need to recompile, changing the intended trajectory requires a rebuild of the code.
 For example, if you want to change from a figure eight to an inclined circle, you should do this in the [gtddp_drone_target_trajectory](https://github.com/jkleiber/gtddp_drone_target_trajectory/tree/master) package and then rerun `catkin_make`

 ##### A. Offline Trajectory Generation
-If you want to generate a trajectory offline for the drone to follow, run the following command:
+If you want to generate an offline trajectory, run the command that corresponds to the system you wish to use:
 ```
+roslaunch gtddp_drone drone_traj_gen.launch
+roslaunch gtddp_drone pursuit_traj_gen.launch
-roslaunch gtddp_drone traj_gen.launch
+roslaunch gtddp_drone cart_pole_traj_gen.launch
 ```
-This will generate 3 trajectory files in your home directory (x_traj.csv, u_traj.csv, and K_traj.csv) that will be used by the flight controller when run in offline mode.
+This will generate 5 trajectory files in your home directory (x_traj.csv, u_traj.csv, v_traj.csv, Ku_traj.csv and Kv_traj.csv) that will be used by the flight controller when run in offline mode.

-##### B. Drone Simulation
+##### B. Simulation
-If you want to run the drone in the simulator, run the following launch file:
+If you want to run the simulator, run one of the following launch files:
 ```
+roslaunch gtddp_drone drone_sim.launch
+roslaunch gtddp_drone pursuit_sim.launch
-roslaunch gtddp_drone gtddp_drone.launch
+roslaunch gtddp_drone cart_pole_sim.launch
 ```
 This will bring up the simulator and run the code in either an offline or real-time state.
 Modify the `<arg>` tags in the launch file itself to choose which mode to operate in.